 This post may contain affiliate links, click here to learn more.

-Anatomy is one of the first major subjects you will encounter in med school.
-It is mostly a visual field.
-Recognizing and memorizing the name of body structures is important.
-Yet, there is also an important theoretical part.
-This covers the physiological and clinical relevance of the anatomy.
+Anatomy is one of the major subjects you will encounter in med school.
+It is mostly a visual field, but there is also an important theoretical part.

 For the visual learning, an anatomy atlas will illustrate all the anatomical regions you need to know.
 For the theoretical part, a clinical anatomy book will provide everything you need to succeed in this subject.

 Personally, I had both an anatomy atlas and a textbook.
 I went for Netter’s atlas of human anatomy, and Moore’s clinically oriented anatomy (links to Amazon).
 I found both books to cover the subject brilliantly, and I can highly recommend them.

 You might still ask yourself if it is necessary with both?
 And if there are other alternatives?